yogashri1126/full-stack-test/README.md

 csvimport- initially imported file to Robo3T for local mongoDb database.
 Also includes MERN stack rough work

-leafletjs- all the components from documentation
+leafletjs (1-3)- all the components from documentation

 react-leaflet-demo- Map demo of Brooklyn's subway lines and respective coordinates plotted from geoJSON